SentientHousePlant/bubblegumretro/README.md

 A collection of components that I often use in my ,fairly idiomatic, style.

 The styling is done using styled-components and style system.
+This library uses css variables extensively, there is a file called `BubblegumGlobalStyle.jsx` which contains all the css variables used in the theme.

 All components are currently in a storybook.